dbackowski/http_debug_output-parser/README.md

 # HttpDebugOutput::Parser

-HttpDebugOutput::Parser is a Ruby gem designed to parse and transform the debug output from Ruby's Net::HTTP library into a structured, easy-to-read JSON format.
+`HttpDebugOutput::Parser` is a Ruby gem designed to parse and transform the debug output from Ruby's Net::HTTP library into a structured, easy-to-read hash.
 This gem is particularly useful for developers who need to analyze HTTP requests and responses in a more human-readable and programmatically accessible format.

 ### Features

-* Parses Debug Output: Converts raw Net::HTTP debug output into a structured JSON object.
+* Parses Debug Output: Converts raw Net::HTTP debug output into a structured Hash.

 * Request and Response Details: Extracts and organizes details such as HTTP method, path, headers, status codes, and payloads.